wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-2fa-server-with-kotlin-and-ktor.md

 }
 ```

-> `kotlin_version` and `ktor_version` properties are defined inside `gradle.properties` file.
+> The `kotlin_version` and `ktor_version` properties are defined inside `gradle.properties` file.

-To enable serializatin JSON Converter has to be enabled for the Ktor application.
-Open the `Application.kt` file and add `install` block inside `Application.module` function:
+To enable serializatin, the JSON Converter has to be enabled for the Ktor application.
+Open the `Application.kt` file and add an `install` block inside `Application.module` function:

 ```kotlin
 fun Application.module(testing: Boolean = false) {